Manaslu Expedition - 8163m

 Cost DetailsWhat's Included

-• Airport pick up and drop on private vehicle.
+• Airport pick up and drop.

 • Four-night hotel in Kathmandu.

-• Ground transportation from Kathmandu to Labubesi and Dharapani to Kathmandu in private vehicle.
+• Transportation from Kathmandu to Labubesi

 • Three meals (breakfast, lunch and dinner) during the trek and expedition.